Coral Sea Commonwealth Marine Reserve - Management

 Transitional management arrangements

-Transitional management arrangements have been implemented for the new marine reserves to cover the period until statutory management plans come into effect in July 2014.
+Transitional management arrangements have been implemented for the Coral Sea Commonwealth Marine Reserve to cover the period until a statutory management plan comes into effect.
 There will be no changes in on water activities for any users during this period.

 Under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), any activity in a marine reserve requires approval from the Director of National Parks in the period between proclamation of the reserves and the implementation of a management plan.
 This applies to existing commercial activities, including those that involve the taking of native species (fishing).
 This approval from the Director of National Parks is issued under section 359B of the EPBC Act.
 Approval can be given to both individuals and to classes of persons, and can be issued with or without conditions on the approved activity.